nzakas/understandinges6/manuscript/07-Collections.md

     var items = new Set([1, 2, 3, 4, 5, 5, 5, 5]);
     console.log(items.size());    // 5

 In this example, an array with feed items is used to initialize the set.
-The number `5` Only appears once in the set even though it appears four times in the array.
+The number `5` only appears once in the set even though it appears four times in the array.
 This functionality makes it easy to convert existing code or JSON structures to use sets.

 You can test to see which items are in the set using the `has()` method: